geo200cn/geo200cn.github.io/tips.md

 <br>

 Still having trouble?
 Maybe you need to take a break.
 Go for a walk.
 Eat a cookie.
-Pet your dog.
+Pet your [animal](https://www.youtube.com/watch?v=s50vvwTystA).
 And then come back to your code.

 ***